 For registered enterprises liable for VAT, the VAT basis will no longer form part of the declaration and these amounts will therefore not be shown in the declaration overview.
 Only other taxes entered on the declaration will be shown, where applicable, such as special duties, research levies, export tax on fish, duties and/or raw material tax.

 Generally, the VAT basis will correspond to the statistical value (column 46 in the declaration) plus any duties and tax, although there are exceptions.
 These exceptions are:

 - When re-importing after processing abroad, for example raw material processing.

 - When importing works of art, collectibles and antiquities.

 - When importing dental-technical products.

 For non-VAT-registered enterprises, VAT must be specified as before when declaring, and the VAT amount will appear in the declaration overview.

-The customs declaration overview also shows declarations for each customer number that is registered as a recipient upon import in column 8 and a sender upon export in column 2 on the customs declaration.
+The declaration overview also shows declarations for each customer number that is registered as a recipient upon import in column 8 and a sender upon export in column 2 on the declaration.

 An overview is prepared for each customer on the customer number (company register number) that is registered in the Central Coordinating Register for Legal Entities.
 If the declaration concerns a sub-entity equal to enterprise type "company" (BEDR), a separate overview will be prepared for each sub-entity.
 The recipient of the declaration overviews is the main entity.